apple/coremltools/docs-guides/source/opt-joint-compression.md

 ### Joint sparsity and palettization

 Here we apply magnitude pruning to the torch model, followed by data free palettization

+(Note: to apply training time pruning and palettization (e.g. [DKM](opt-palettization-algos.md#differentiable-k-means)), follow the same pattern as the section above replacing the LinearQuantizer with DKMPalettizer)

 ```python
 import torchvision